-6.B.1 Describe what the company does to ensure that workers and local communities have access to effective grievance mechanisms when this is needed
+6.B.1 Describe what the enterprise does to ensure that employees in own enterprise and other stakeholders, especially impacted workers and local communities have access to whistleblowin systems and grievance mechanisms when this is needed

 Through risk analysis done by using ETNs risk assessments tools/linkes we check the country, the area and the potential risks here.
 For new suppliers we avoid areas that are at high risk (China is in itself a high risk country however there are areas that are worse and with an increased risk for workers not being treated right).
 We always work with existing suppliers (long term partners) that we know are good if this is possible.
 All our tier 1 and tier 2 suppliers have signed our Trimtex Code of Conduct.
 Quote from this document: "The supplier shall have an effective management system for handling complaints relating to human rights, workers' rights, environmental issues and corruption.
 The supplier shall ensure that both workers and external parties, such as local communities and civil society organisations, are able to submit complaints."